-Open webOS won't feature support for current webOS productsAlex Wagner - Deputy Managing Editor, News Desk
+Open webOS won't feature support for current webOS productsAlex Wagner - Editorial Director of News and Content

 Open webOS is expected to see a full 1.0 release in September, and so far the work on the project has been progressing, like with the recent release of the Enyo 2 application framework.
 Today the Open webOS Project took another step toward release, but not all of the news packed in with today's announcement was good.
 In an announcement on the Open webOS Blog, it's been revealed that Open webOS won't support existing products like the Pre 3 or TouchPad.
 The reason for the decision is that the devices contain proprietary components that can't be open sourced.
 However, the post does note that TouchPad owners have the tinkerer-friendly webOS Community Edition to download.

 The Open webOS blog also confirmed that it's released the Luna System Manager and core applications (such as Email, Calendar and Clock).
 As webOS Nation explains, the Luna System Manager is responsible for things like the operating system's launcher and menus.